 Endobronchial double lumen tube (DLT) is commonly used for lung isolation in patients undergoing thoracic surgeries [1,2].
-Selection of appropriately sized DLT is often based on anthropometry-based formulas, chest radiographs and spiral CT scan.
-Although pediatric FOB is the gold standard for confirmation of DLT placement, universal availability of equipment and skilled personnel becomes a limiting factor in a resource-limited area [3-5].
+The selection of appropriately sized DLT is often based on anthropometry-based formulas, chest radiographs, and spiral computed tomography scans.
+Although pediatric flexible bronchoscopy (FOB) is the gold standard for confirmation of DLT placement, universal availability of equipment and skilled personnel becomes a limiting factor in a resource-limited area [3-5].
 In such scenarios, anesthesiologists rely on clinical methods like auscultation of breath sounds with sequential clamping of both the lumens of DLT or chest radiograph to confirm the correct placement of DLT.
 However, auscultation may not always recognize the misplacement of DLT, with a reported incidence of 48% by blind methods [3].
 A chest X-ray is usually not feasible in intraoperative settings, with the added disadvantage of undue radiation exposure.